 For eight years on ABC Radio National (1987-1994), Jones presented The Search for Meaning programs, in which hundreds of Australian men and women told of their lives.
 Books and tapes of the conversations were widely distributed around Australia.

 Jones’s fifth book, An Authentic Life, Finding Meaning and Spirituality in Everyday Life, became one of the best-sellers of 1998.

 The Search for Meaning programs provided one of the inspirations for Australian Story on ABC TV.
 Jones contributed to and presented Australian Story from its inception (1996-2016).

 Jones has won numerous media awards, including a Logie in 1972, a Walkley Award for outstanding contribution to journalism in 2013, and several Media Peace Prize Gold Citations.
 She was made an Officer of the Order of Australia in 1988.

 The National Trust of Australia voted Jones one of Australia’s Living Treasures in 1997.

-Antoinette Lattouf, Virginia Trioli, Caroline Jones, and Edwina Bartholomew will speak at the 2018 Women in Media conference.
+Antoinette Lattouf, Virginia Trioli, and Caroline Jones will speak at the 2018 Women in Media conference.